Zuehlke/software-engineering-corner/src/articles/react-context-nextjs-locale-switcher/index.md

 - **Essentially introduces side effects:**
   Server Context turns server rendering into a stateful environment, which breaks the mental model of React Server Components and leads to unpredictable behavior.

-# The Solution : A Context Hydrator Pattern
+## The Solution: A Context Hydrator Pattern

 So, finally, after exploring global stores, Server Context, and other dead ends, the real solution turned out to be much simpler: let the page that actually fetches the CMS data push that data upward into React Context, and let the layout (and the locale switcher inside it) consume that context on the client.